 Phase III is the commercialization phase and the ultimate goal of each SBIR/STTR effort.
-Phase III commercialization work derives from, extends, or logically concludes efforts performed under prior SBIR/STTR funding agreements.
+Phase III work derives from, extends, or completes efforts made under prior funding agreements under the SBIR/STTR program.
 Statute requires that Phase III work is funded by sources outside the SBIR/STTR Program.
-Small businesses are expected to leverage SBIR/STTR funding to obtain funding from the private sector and/or non-SBIR/non-STTR government sources to develop Phase II prototypes into viable products or a non-R&D service to sell in either military or private sector markets.
+Small businesses are expected to leverage SBIR/STTR funding to obtain funding from the private sector, non-SBIR/non-STTR government sources, or both to continue research or research and development for commercial applications to sell in either private sector or military markets.
+Commercial applications can include testing and evaluations of products, services, or technologies for use in technical or weapons systems.
 Within the DoD, often the initial customer is a prime contractor for a major weapon system or other program of record.

 Why is Commercialization Important?